Anti-money laundering (AML)

 Litecoin launched in 2011 as a fork of the Bitcoin protocol with minor code alterations, including faster block times, a larger supply, and uses Scrypt as its hashing algorithm.

-Fee paid when a customer adds liquidity to the order book with a limit order or stop limit order.
+Fee paid when a customer sends an AMM Instruction to the order book with a limit order or stop limit order.

-The average price between the best bid and the best ask.
-The best bid is the highest price level for bids shown in the Bullish Hybrid Order Book.
-The best ask is the lowest price level for asks shown in the Bullish Hybrid Order Book.
+The average price between the best bid and the best offer.
+The best bid is the highest price level for bids shown in the Bullish Order Book.
+The best offer is the lowest price level for offers shown in the Bullish Order Book.

-A login process that requires separate forms of identification to access a platform.
-Bullish uses a six-digit PIN and WebAuth for multi-factor authentication.
+A login process that requires separate forms of identification to access an exchange.
+Bullish uses a 6-digit PIN and WebAuth for multi-factor authentication.